eternitywall/blog.eternitywall.com/_posts/2016-02-16-how-to-verify-notarization.markdown

 `Hash 2451 = hash2( Hash 414c + Hash 536b )`

 Where `Hash 414c` is the second sibling and `Hash 536b` is the hash of the previous computation.
+At this level my index is `1` (previous index divided by two) so the previous Hash is in the second position.

 `Hash 0e48 = hash2( Hash 2451 + Hash 6e8d )`